 If you're not using a cashback site - you're missing out on making some serious cash.
 We like TopCashBack and Quidco as they give you decent cashback rates and are free to use (stay away from sites you have to pay to use).

-Plus you can get cash for signing up to new products (which a lot of the time is free to do!).
-You can get a free £5 bank transfer for using the new AI powered chatbot, Cleo, on Facebook Messenger.
+This includes cashback for free trials.
+For example: You can get a free £5 bank transfer for using the new AI powered chatbot, Cleo, on Facebook Messenger.
 Easy!

 4. Be a Wombler!

 Ever got a voucher for cash off your next shop at the supermarket?
 Lots of people don’t realise there is money to be made and leave their receipts at the till or in trolleys for anyone to find.